Quilted textile mosaics (art quilts), about 7 feet on a side, made out of lots of small triangles, by a former architect.

 The fabric is 100% cotton.
 The batting is a cotton/polyester blend.

-The quilts have been washed and dried once.
+They have been washed and dried once.